anthonymakela/anthonymakela.github.io/_posts/2018-12-04-Traffic-Accident-Analysis.md

 ---
-title: "A Road Incident Model Analysis"
+title: "Traffic Accident Analysis"
-excerpt: "This post looks at road accidents in the UK between 2005 and 2015 and investigates whether we can forecast the number of accidents in 2016."
+excerpt: "This post looks at road accidents in Finland between 2008 and 2017 and investigates whether we can forecast the number of accidents in 2018."
 layout: single
-header:
-  overlay_image: road_overlay.jpg
-  overlay_filter: 0.4
-  caption: ""
 categories:
   - data science
   - general